AAO 2019 in San Francisco

-Navigating AAO 2018 meeting offerings — courses, events, exhibit hall and more — can be overwhelming.
+Navigating AAO 2019 meeting offerings — courses, events, exhibit halls and more — can be overwhelming.
 The Academy and your colleagues on the SO Committee are here to help and have developed several events and sessions just for you.
-Review SO endorsed courses by using the AAO 2018 Online Program Search, Be sure to add these meeting events to your calendar.

 Free: Senior Ophthalmologist Special Program and Reception

 Monday, Oct.
 14 | 2:30 to 4 p.m. / Reception 4 to 5 p.m.